maxkreja/berrymon/sphinx/source/setup.rst

     python3 -m pip install psutil smbus2 flask

-When you are done with this, you can continue by setting up an LCD display or the installation of Berrymon if you don't want to use one.
+As you're done with setting up Python, you either can continue by setting up the LCD display or with the installation of Berrymon in case you don't want to use one.

 .. _lcd-conn-setup:

 LCD Connection & Setup
 ----------------------

-*A guide on how to connect your display to the Raspberry Pi in terms of hardware will come in the near future, for now take a look at this* `guide <http://www.circuitbasics.com/raspberry-pi-i2c-lcd-set-up-and-programming>`_.
+*A guide on how to connect your display to the Raspberry Pi in terms of hardware will come in the near future, for now please refer to this* `guide <http://www.circuitbasics.com/raspberry-pi-i2c-lcd-set-up-and-programming>`_ *.*

-**If you use the guide above, you don't need to install the python-smbus package.
-Just make note of the display address because you will need this later.
-Stop with the guide linked above when it comes to programming the LCD.
+**If you are using the guide above, there is no need to install the python-smbus package, but do take note of the display address because you will need it later.
+Berrymon includes all the code to communicate with the LCD, so you can stop reading the guide above when it comes to programming the LCD.**
-Berrymon includes all the code to talk with the LCD.**

 Installation
 ------------

-The easiest way to install Berrymon ist to clone the `repository <https://github.com/maxkreja/berrymon>`_ from GitHub.
+The easiest way to install Berrymon is to clone the `repository <https://github.com/maxkreja/berrymon>`_ from GitHub.
 Make sure that `git <https://git-scm.com/>`_ is installed on your system, then clone the repository with the following command.

 .. code-block:: bash
     :caption: Clone the latest version from GitHub

     git clone https://github.com/maxkreja/berrymon.git berrymon

-The command above will download Berrymon into a new folder called 'berrymon' at your current directory.
-It's recommended to download Berrymon to your home directory and this guide will assume you did that.
-If you didn't, remember the location as you will need it later if you want to make Berrymon start automatically when your Raspberry Pi boots.
+Executing the command above, a new folder called ‘berrymon’ will be created into your current directory and Berrymon will be downloaded into it.
+It’s recommended to download Berrymon to your home directory, so this guide always refers to the files in it.
+If you didn’t, keep your chosen directory in mind, since you will need it later if you want to make Berrymon start automatically as your Pi boots.

 **Skip the next step if you already installed the Python dependencies in** :ref:`system-deps`

-Now just install the Python dependencies by changing dirs and installing a *requirements.txt* file.
-Assuming you are in the directory where you downloaded Berrymon and you got a folder called *berrymon*, execute the following commands:
+Now just install the Python dependencies by changing the directories and installing a 'requirements.txt' file.
+Assuming you are in the directory where you downloaded Berrymon and you got a folder called 'berrymon', execute the following commands:

 .. code-block:: bash
     :caption: Install Python dependencies